emma-steuer/Ethereum-Price-Prediction/.ipynb_checkpoints/readme-checkpoint.md

 There are multiple limitations to my project:

 - The computer I work on outside of school does not have significant processing power.
 It often runs slowly when tasked with large dataset manipulation.
-This is why I chose to only pull ten tweets a day over only a 30 day span.
+This is why I chose to only pull one hundred tweets a day over only a 30 day span.
 Additionally, this project is only considered a minimum viable product.
 I do not want to spend time processing an enormous dataset only to get preliminary results.

 - I am only able to pull the most recent tweets from each day that I analyze, beginning at midnight each day.
 This is true for both Tweepy and the text scraper I am using.
 Preferably, data from each day should be random and not pulled at a certain time each day.